SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### Thematic/Semantic role

-Semantic role aka thematic role aka theta role.
-In the grammar taught in school grammatical relations and semantic roles are often conflated, but in fact these are orthogonal to each other.

-Agent, patient, theme, instrument ...
+⟮Semantic role⟯ aka ⟮thematic role⟯ aka ⟮theta role⟯.
+A thematic role is the semantic relationship a NP/DP has to a governing verb.

-AGENT|volitional initiator|RAM broke the window with a stone INSTRUMENT|Means of action|Ram broke the window with A STONE PATIENT|undergoes action, changes state|Ram broke THE WINDOW with a stone.
-THEME|undergoes action, does not change state
+table:thematic roles|meaning|Ram broke the window with a flail »⟮agent⟯«|⟮volitional initiator⟯|⟮c+;hb;☞Ram☜ broke the window with a flail⟯ »⟮instrument⟯«|⟮Means of action⟯|⟮c+;hb;Ram broke the window with ☞a flail☜⟯ »⟮patient⟯«|⟮undergoes action, changes state⟯|⟮c+;hb;Ram broke ☞the window☜ with a flail.⟯ »⟮theme⟯«|⟮undergoes action, does not change state⟯